landelare/ue5coro/README.md

   benefits (and your FPS).
 * What about spreading a heavy computation across multiple ticks?<br>
   Add a `co_await NextTick();` inside a loop, and you're already done.
+  There's a time budget class that lets you specify the desired processing time directly, and let the coroutine dynamically schedule itself.
+* Speaking of dynamic scheduling, throttling can be as simple as this:<br>
+  `co_await Ticks(bCloseToCamera ?
+1 : 2);`
 * Why time slice on the game thread when you have multiple CPU cores eager to work?<br>
   Add `co_await MoveToTask();` to your function, and everything after that line